Your search results [18 articles]

 Every morning, every day, 85% of Americans alter their state of consciousness with a potent psychoactive drug: caffeine.
 Nobody would dare compare caffeine with alcohol.
 The split into two distinct classes of these beverages is so familiar.
 Was it true for the Amerindians peoples?

 The oldest documented uses of tobacco date back 1200 years.
-Pouches made with Yucca fibres and containing wild tobacco leaves (Nicotiana) were found in Antelope Cave in north western Arizona (Adams & al. 2015).
+Pouches made with Yucca fibres and containing wild tobacco leaves (Nicotiana attenuata) were found in the Antelope Cave in north western Arizona (Adams & al. 2015).